Shanyey/tp/docs/UserGuide.md

 #### Parameters

 *   `INDEX`: Refers to the index number of the patient in the displayed list.
-The index must be a positive integer (1, 2, 3, ...).
+The index must be a positive integer (1, 2, 3, ...) and be within the total number of person in the list.
 *   `DATE`: The date for the checkup, in `DD/MM/YYYY` format.
 *   `TIME`: The time for the checkup, in `HHMM` format (24-hour clock).